nunobrum/PyLTSpice/doc/varia/raw_file.rst

    + Backannotation: => Backannotation alerts that occurred during simulation

-   + Variables:      => a list of variable, one per line as described below
+   + Variables:      => a list of variable, one per line.
+See section below for details.

-   + Binary:         => Start of the binary section.
+   + Binary|Values:  => Start of the trace section, resp. in binary form or ASCII form.
 See section below for details.

 Variables List
 --------------
 The variable list contains the list of measurements saved in the raw file.
 The order of the variables defines how they are stored in the binary section.
 The format is one variable per line, using the following format:

 <tab><ordinal number><tab><measurement><tab><type of measurement>